 How does Ria keep my money safe?

 Ria Money Transfer has been in operation since 1987 and is a global company that serves millions of customers.
-It partners with large brands, and it uses many security features to keep your data and money safe:
+It partners with large brands like Walmart, and it uses many security features to keep your data and money safe:

 - Identity verification.
-For online transfers, suspicious activity such as logging in from various IP addresses and sending money to many diverse locations may trigger flags to help protect an account.
+Suspicious activity such as logging in from various IP addresses and sending money to many diverse locations may trigger flags to help protect your account.

 - 24/7 Security Experts.
 A security team works around the clock to monitor transactions for suspicious activity.